UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     This message references the command `module help GATK/4.3.0.0` for additional help with this module.

-???- info "`module list` detailed output"
+???- question "How does the output of `module list` look like?"

     ```
     $ module list